-Chedworth Suite is a 16 bedded female unit consisting of 8 day surgery trolleys and 8 surgical admissions trolleys for patients requiring an inpatient stay on a ward post-procedure.
+Chedworth Suite is a male unit consisting of 7-day surgery trolleys and 6 surgical admissions trolleys for patients undergoing elective surgery.

-We care for females undergoing a variety of surgical procedures including gynaecology, vascular surgery, urology and general surgery.
+We care for males undergoing a variety of surgical procedures including colorectal, vascular surgery, urology and general surgery.
 Chedworth Suite also plays host to a variety of outpatient clinics including pain management.

 The unit is staffed by qualified nurses who are supported by healthcare assistants.
-Kate Mennie is the Senior Sister, supported by Sister Cathryn Braithwaite.
+Cathryn Braithwaite is the Senior Sister, supported by Sister Laura Cummings.
 The unit is overseen by a Modern Matron.
-Student nurses also have placements and care for patients under the guidance of a qualified nurse.
+Student nurses also have placements and care for patients under the guidance of qualified nurse.

 What to expect on your arrival

 On arrival at the Chedworth Suite, please report to reception.
 The receptionist will take your name and let the nurses know you have arrived.
 You will be asked to have a seat in the waiting room until the nursing staff is ready to call you through.
 Day surgery patients will be asked to arrive on the unit between 7:30-8:00am or between 12:00 midday-1:00pm.